openstack-infra/zuul-jobs/roles/trigger-readthedocs/README.rst

    This may come from a secret, however it can not be triggered without authentication.

+.. zuul:rolevar:: rtd_credentials

+   Complex argument which contains the RTD authentication credentials.
+   This is expected to come from a secret.

-.. zuul:rolevar:: rtd_integration_token
+  .. zuul:rolevar:: integration_token

      The webhook integration token.
 You'll find this value on the project's "Integrations" dashboard page in RTD.
-This is expected to come from a secret.
 This can be used instead of username/password combo.

-.. zuul:rolevar:: rtd_username
+  .. zuul:rolevar:: username

      The readthedocs username.
 If set, this will be used to authenticate in preference to any token set via ``rtd_integration_token``.

-.. zuul:rolevar:: rtd_password
+  .. zuul:rolevar:: password

-   Password for ``rtd_username``.
-Must be set if password is set.
+     Password for ``username``.
+Must be set if username is set.
-   This is expected to come from a secret.